 Of all bodily ailments, nothing is more damaging and crippling than persistent knee pain.
 Your knees are made up of ligaments, bone, fluid and cartilage.
 The tendons and muscles work in harmony to make the knee joint move and help you walk.
 Thus, any damage to the ligaments or cartilage by way of injury or disease (such as osteoarthritis), can cause severe pain and difficulty walking.

 Using modern centrifuging techniques, the platelet-rich plasma yield is increased exponentially.
-The resulting solution rich in growth factors is then injected directly into the affected area in and around the knee.
-The PRP or stem cells go to work immediately repairing the damaged knee joint.
+The resulting solution rich in growth factors is injected directly into the affected area in and around the knee.
+The PRP or stem cells go to work immediately, repairing the damaged knee joint.

-- 56% reduction in pain within the first six months of administration
+- 56% reduction in pain within the first six months of the administration

 - 60% reduction in pain within the first year of treatment

 - Improvement in functional scores by 24% per annum

 - Improvement in Daily Living Scores by 46% within the first six months

 - Improvement in Daily Living Scores by 56% within the first year

 In the United States, arthritis leads to joint stiffness, knee pain, and muscular impairment in over 27 million Americans.